Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices

 \subsection{Step 3: Negative Cancelling \lowercase{}}

-Finally, we are going to find the closest positive vector to $\hat x_S$ which still satisfy the sum--to--one condition.
-In this step, the negative cancelling algorithm by Smolin, Gambetta, and Smith \cite{Smolin_2012} (the SGS algorithm) is applied.
-Given an input vector whose element sum equals 1 but may contain negative values, this algorithm deletes the negative values and the small positive values, and also shift the positive values to lower ones based on the bounded-minimization approach using the Lagrange multiplier.
+Finally, we are going to find the closest positive vector to $\hat x_S$ which still satisfies the sum--to--one condition.
+In this step, the negative canceling algorithm by Smolin, Gambetta, and Smith \cite{Smolin_2012} (the SGS algorithm) is applied.
+Given an input vector whose element sum equals 1 but may contain negative values, this algorithm deletes the negative values and the small positive values, and also shifts the positive values to lower ones based on the bounded-minimization approach using the Lagrange multiplier.
 The procedure of SGS algorithm is described at Algorithm \ref{alg:sgs_algorithm}.
 Through this algorithm, the finally mitigated probability vector $\tilde x_S = \text{sgs\_algorithm}(\hat x_S)$ is computed in $O(|S|\log |S|)$ time.
-Note that the use of SGS algorithm after the main process of matrix inversion process is also mentioned at \cite{mooney2021generation, nation2021}.
+Note that the use of SGS algorithm after the main process of matrix inversion process is also mentioned in \cite{mooney2021generation, nation2021}.